vsnupoudel/Island_Simulation-v1/src/biosim/doc/sphinxbuild/html/_sources/Animal_documentation.rst.txt

 Documentation of animals
 ===========================

-The Animal Class and its Subclasses
+The animal Class and its Subclasses
 -------------------------------------
-.. automodule:: Animal
+.. automodule:: animal
    :members: